CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 --node
 ```

-### Full list of variables available:
+### Full list of variables available

-Settings can be passed to the script through CLI Flags or environment variables:
+Settings can be passed to the script through CLI flags or environment variables:

 | Flags                                          | Environment Variables   | Default                    | Description                                                                              |
 |:-----------------------------------------------|-------------------------|----------------------------|------------------------------------------------------------------------------------------|